 Census Tracts | School Districts | Cities | ZIP Codes | State, Metro & County.

-Use the interactive ranking table in this section to view, query, rank, compare economic characteristics of these areas.
+Use the interactive ranking table in this section to view, query, rank, compare housing characteristics of these areas.
 The scroll box shown below lists each of the subject matter items available for each area via the ranking table.
 The number at the left of the subject matter item is also used as the short name for the subject matter item in the column header in the ranking table.
 Use the CV APIGateway for more detail, alternative formats and data extraction.

-Economic Characteristics Items -- scroll section
+Housing Characteristics Items -- scroll section

 Click column header to sort; click again to sort other direction.

 Mouseover column header cell to view description or use scrollbox above.

 See usage notes below table.
 See related Ranking Tables Main Page.